Head Games (album): Release

 In August 1979, the release of the album was preceded by its first single, the hard rock song "Dirty White Boy", which peaked at number 12 on the Billboard Hot 100 chart.
 The album itself continued Foreigner's popularity, climbing to number 5 on the Billboard 200 chart and receiving a Platinum certification four months after it hit the stores.
 As of 2017, Head Games has gained a 5× Platinum status for selling at least 5 million copies in the United States.
 The next singles were the title track and "Women", which reached number 14 and 41, respectively.

 Critical reception

 The New York Times wrote that "the group settles comfortably into the hard-driving, macho-posturing idiom so common to many other teen heavy metal bands."
 The Democrat and Chronicle determined that Head Games "is strongest when it rocks hard and nasty."
-The Richmond Times-Dispatch concluded that the album "serves mainly to remind us that commercially hot rock bands are loathe to change what got them hot in the first place."
+The Richmond Times-Dispatch concluded that the album "serves mainly to remind us that commercially hot rock bands are loath to change what got them hot in the first place."
 The San Bernardino County Sun opined that "Foreigner has maintained a quality control, and Head Games is the band's third impressive album in a row."